mehultech1995/BookMyShow/README.md

 - #### React-Toastify
     for showing Success alert on booking sucessfully  and error alert for any error to user.

-## To open the app in your loacl browser.
+## To open the app in your local browser.

 Open [http://localhost:3000]to view the website in your local browser.